sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-unstructured.rst

 **Read Text Files Node configuration**

-*	Reads content of Text files from a given path using ``Read Text Files`` node.
+*	Reads the contents of Text files from a given path using the ``Read Text Files`` node.
-*	A Text file or path of a directory containing multiple Text files needs to be selected in ``Path``. ``Browse HDFS`` option can be used to browse and select a Text file or a directory from HDFS.
+*	A Text file or path of a directory containing multiple Text files needs to be selected in the  ``Path``.
+The ``Browse HDFS`` option can be used to browse and select a Text file or a directory from HDFS.
-*	Column name to list Text files' content in output needs to be entered in ``Output Column Name``
+*	Column name to list Text files' content in output needs to be entered in the ``Output Column Name``.
-*	``OK`` button needs to be clicked to complete configuration.
+*	``OK`` button needs to be clicked to complete the configuration.

 .. figure:: ../../_assets/user-guide/read-write/read-unstructured/readtextfiles-configuration.png
    :alt: readtextfiles_node_userguide